Your current path:

 Conclusion

-The regulations on working on Sundays and public holidays are not as clear as they appear at first glance.
-The Working Hours Act grants some exceptions to the ban on working on public holidays.
-Under the right conditions, employers may therefore also open their business on public holidays and oblige their employees to work within the scope of their right to issue instructions.
-They do not have to pay a supplement for this, but time off in lieu must be compensated.
+The regulations on working on Sundays and public holidays are not as clear-cut as they appear at first glance.
+The Working Hours Act grants a number of exceptions to the ban on working on public holidays.
+Under the right conditions, employers may therefore open their business on public holidays and require their employees to work within the scope of their right to issue instructions.
+They do not have to pay a supplement for this, but time off in lieu must be granted.